nina-microbiology/EAA-omics-pipeline/README.md

 # EAA-omics-pipeline
-Open-source workflows for metagenomic, metatranscriptomic, and genome-resolved analyses of Everglades Agricultural Area (EAA) soils using dbCAN3, KofamScan, CAMPer, and custom multi-omics visualization workflows.
+Multi-omics workflows for metagenomic and metatranscriptomic analyses of subtropical peat soils from the Everglades Agricultural Area (EAA), USA, investigating lignin degradation, soil organic carbon cycling, and microbial functional ecology using dbCAN3, KofamScan, CAMPer, and HiPerGator.
 ---

 ## Author